American journalist, media personality, and author of Detroit: An American Autopsy

 In his New York Times bestselling book, Detroit: An American Autopsy, LeDuff searches the ruins of his hometown and gives readers an explosive exposé of what was once America’s richest city.
 Formerly the vanguard of America’s machine age, Detroit has now become the nation’s poorest city with extremely high rates of unemployment, illiteracy, dropouts, and foreclosures.
 In an effort to uncover what destroyed his city, LeDuff beats on the doors of union bosses and corrupt politicians, powerful business men, struggling homeowners, and the ordinary people holding the city together by sheer determination.
 Detroit is an unbelievable story of a hard town in a rough time filled with some of our country’s strangest and strongest people.

 LeDuff is also the author of Us Guys: The True and Twisted Mind of the American Man, and Work and Other Sins: Life in New York City and Thereabouts.
+His most recent book is Sh*tshow!, an unsparing account of the cultural crises Americans face all over the country.
 He lives near Detroit with his family.

 Praise for Charlie LeDuff